masoudtajer/VandarAuthBasic/readme.md

 $ php artisan vandar-auth-basic:install
 ```

+NOTE: this package use 'Admin' model and 'admins' table by default.

 ## Customization

 If you want customize this package you can publish config file with command below: